Energy comparison

 Will energy prices go down soon?

 While energy prices are predicted to stay high for the next few years, it's more difficult to predict what will happen to them in the short term.
-Cornwall Insight, the energy analyst, says that the next price cap (coming into effect in January 2025) will drop slightly, but prices will stay high throughout the winter.
+EDF predicts that the next price cap (coming into effect in April 2025) will be an increase on the January cap, so prices will stay high.
 The situation could change quickly, though, so keep an eye on market news if you're thinking of switching.

 You can see the latest predictions below.